haiya1994/BERE/README.md

 ## Data
 The download link of full datasets: https://cloud.tsinghua.edu.cn/d/9a117f17200e4b55b79f/.

 The download link of word embedding: http://evexdb.org/pmresources/vec-space-models/.
+Please put it in /data/.

 The download link of DDI'13 dataset can also be found in: https://github.com/arwhirang/DDI-recursive-NN/.
-We transformed them into '.json'.

 ## How to Run
-Download 'PubMed-and-PMC-w2v.bin' from http://evexdb.org/pmresources/vec-space-models/ and put it at data/

 [DDI Expirement]

-Run data/ddi/data_prepare.py for data preparation
+Run data/ddi/data_prepare.py

 Run train_ddi.py for training